 Existing patients of the RNS at TQEH who fulfil the inclusion criteria but already receive case-management determined by having received at minimum of 2 home visits and 4 phone calls for the previous 6 months will be excluded.
 These patients will continue to receive their normal management support through the RNS, but won’t have access to the SAAS out of hours service in the trial period.

-Recruitment will continue until a sample size of forty (40) is reached, which is estimated to take six months (see Figure 1).
+Recruitment will continue until a sample size of minimum forty (40) is reached, which is estimated to take six months (see Figure 1).

 For all participants retrospectively identified by a member of the research team (as listed in 2) will recruit for both hospitals via telephone (see attachment 1).
 All participants will receive verbal description of the study (attachment 1) and will be asked to indicate their interest in participation.
 Upon expression of interest a letter of invitation (see attachment 2), a participant information sheet (PIS) (see attachment 3) and a consent form (see attachment 3) will be provided to inpatients or mailed.
 The participant will then be given seven days to consider participation.
 After seven days a member of the research team will follow up to reaffirm interest and address any concerns or questions.
 If consenting to participation the researcher will schedule an appointment for baseline measurement at TQEH or at the participant’s home.